tario-you/pollevbot/README.md

    ```
 4. The helper saves the mapping to `session_cookies.json` and reuses it on
    subsequent runs until PollEverywhere expires the session.
+5. Paste the firehose token shown in the PollEverywhere network console
+   (or press Enter to let the bot request one automatically).
+Provided tokens
+   are cached per host in `firehose_tokens.json`, so you only need to capture
+   them once per presenter session.

 When cookies are supplied, the bot skips the username/password login entirely.